EzhilkumaranJ/Tic-Tac-Toe/README.md

 The game is played by two player connected to the same Room.

+## Steps

+* First player generate random game room ID and clicks on connect button to connect to the room.

+* Send same room id to second player via any medium

+* Second Player connects to the same game room by pasting the same room id

+* Then both player connects to the same game room

+* Play the game of tic tac toe

 ## Technology Used

 * The server is developed in Node JS.